top of page

 Helen Leith

-Helen has had a long career in the arts, environmental protection and property.
-She was Director of CPRE Norfolk for several years.
+Helen has a long career in the arts, environmental protection and property and was Director of CPRE Norfolk for several years.
 She has a History of Art degree from University of London and has worked at Christie’s auction house, the National Trust and Friends of the Earth.
-Helen has run her own award-winning antiques businesses, is an experienced property restorer and has also campaigned for the rescue of several important buildings.
+Helen has run her own award-winning antiques businesses, is an experienced property restorer and has campaigned for the rescue of several important buildings.
 She is currently restoring a long-neglected Victorian cottage in Colegate, Norwich-over-the-Water.

 James Parry